A topic from the subject of Experimentation in Chemistry.

 2. Add 10 mL of concentrated NH4OH to the solution.
 A blue precipitate will form.

-4. Filter the solution and wash the precipitate with cold ethanol.
+7. Filter the solution using a Buchner funnel and filter paper.
+Wash the precipitate with cold ethanol.

-• Dissolving the cobalt(II) chloride hexahydrate in water provides the cobalt(II) ions necessary for the reaction.
+• Dissolving cobalt(II) chloride hexahydrate provides cobalt(II) ions.

 Significance: